• Skip to primary navigation

 Ingredients

 Butter: I like to use salted butter in this recipe but unsalted butter works as well.
-If you use unsalted, I recommend adding an additional pinch of salt to the batter.
+If you use unsalted, I recommend adding an extra pinch of salt to the batter.

 Brown sugar: I usually make these Biscoff blondie bars with light brown sugar.
 You can use dark brown sugar for a stronger molasses flavor.